Dodge WC series

 The "Ben Hur" 1-ton, 2-wheel cargo-trailer was frequently mated to the WC series trucks.

-The Dodge WC series, nicknamed "Beeps", and at first (from 1940–1942), nicknamed jeeps, (Note: predominantly the G505 half-ton models) (Note: For clarity, this article therefore avoids simply speaking of "jeeps", but will often use "ton" or "quarterton jeeps", where those are intended.)) is a prolific range of light 4WD and medium 6WD military utility trucks, produced by Chrysler under the Dodge and Fargo marques during World War II.
+The Dodge WC series, nicknamed "Beeps", and at first (from 1940 to 1942) nicknamed jeeps, (Note: predominantly the G505 half-ton models) (Note: For clarity, this article therefore avoids simply speaking of "jeeps", but will often use "ton" or "quarterton jeeps", where those are intended.) is a prolific range of light 4WD and medium 6WD military utility trucks, produced by Chrysler under the Dodge and Fargo marques during World War II.
 (Note: Although within the Chrysler Corporation, the Fargo Division often handled government contracts, the trucks were all built at Dodge’s Mound Road, Warren truck plant near Detroit, Michigan.)
 Together with the later 1/4ton jeeps produced by Willys and Ford, the Dodge ton G-505 and ton G-502 trucks made up nearly all of the light 4WD trucks supplied to the U.S. military in WW II – with Dodge contributing some 337,500 4WD units (over half as many as the ton jeeps).
 (Note: The U.S. Army in WW II grouped motor transport vehicles into four payload classes — ton or one-ton and under were "light" trucks; 1tons were "medium", and above that were two classes of "heavy" trucks.)

 Contrary to the versatility of the highly standardized ton jeeps, which was mostly achieved through field modification, the Dodge WCseries came in many different, purpose-built, but mechanically uniform variants from the factory, much akin to the later family of High Mobility Multipurpose Wheeled Vehicles.
 The WC series evolved out of, and was part of a more extended family of trucks, with great mechanical parts commonality, that included open- and closed-cab cargo, troops and weapons carriers, (radio) command, and reconnaissance cars, ambulances, carry-alls, panel vans, and mobile telephone installation and (emergency) field workshop trucks.